mdciri/YOLOv7-Bone-Fracture-Detection/README.md

 You can use `data_overview.ipnb` to describe a dataset table (one `.csv` file) and visulize few model predictions compared to the relative ground-truths.

 ![overview](overview_pred.png)
-*Fig2: few random testing images visulaization within their realive ground-truths and the predicted label, relative bounding box, and, confidence score by the YOLOv7-p6 model.*
+*Fig2: few random testing images visulaization within their realive ground-truths and the predicted label, relative bounding box, and confidence score by the YOLOv7-p6 model.*

 ## References